KelseyRMonson/Umbrella-Academy/Command-Line/command_line_cheat_sheet.md

 └── Sample 2
 ```
 > 🧠 **Extra Credit:** If you want to see additional information, you can type `ls -l`.
 This will show you file and directory details like permissions, number of links, owner, group, size, and time of last modification.
+>
-> This command gives you file size in bytes, which quickly becomes difficult to parse with large files stored on the cluster.
+> `ls -l` gives you file size in bytes, which quickly becomes difficult to parse with large files stored on the cluster.
 To give the size in KB or GB you can type `ls -lh` (for "human readable").

+### Make a directory: `mkdir`
+Use this to create a new directory in your current working directory.